ECE422-kyle-ash/project2/README.md

     ```bash
     $ sudo docker stack deploy --compose-file docker-compose.yml app_name
     ```
+    1. after deployment you can run the auto_scaler.py to automatically scale the application, this is available at https://github.com/ECE422-kyle-ash/project2/blob/master/auto_scaler.py, again you must have access
+    2. run the auto_scaler using the command:
+    ```bash
+    $ python3 auto_scaler.py
+    ```

 7. Your deployed application should include three microservices:
     1. A visualization microservice that is used to visualize the Swarm cluster nodes and the running microservices.
         - Open `http://swarm_manager_ip:5000` in your browser.
 Note that you should have the Cybera VPN client